Listen to This Article:

 If you end up with soft fudge that turns into a puddle in your hands or hard fudge that is a bit reminiscent of a crunchy candy, improper temperature is likely to blame.
 If you don’t heat your fudge to a high enough temperature, you’ll end up with a soft product.
 And if you heat the mixture too much, your fudge may be harder than you’d like.

-When you’re cooking your fudge over the stove, you should aim for a maximum temperature between 234-237ºF.
+When you’re cooking over the stove, you should aim for a maximum fudge temperature between 234-237ºF.
 Yes, that’s only a three-degree range!
-In order to ensure you remove your fudge from the heat as soon as it reaches this temperature, you should monitor the mixture with a candy thermometer.
+To ensure you remove your fudge from the heat as soon as it reaches this temperature, you should monitor the mixture with a candy thermometer.

 2. Avoid Stirring Once the Mixture Comes to a Simmer